SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction: Related Work and Motivation

+The local correlation of time series data is reflected in the continuous changes within a time slot, and convolutional filters can effectively capture such local features.
+Consequently, convolutional neural networks are explored in the literature for time series modeling and forecasting.
+In particular, dilated causal convolution (DCS) is the current \emph{de facto} method used in this respect.

-Dilated causal convolution was first proposed for generating raw audio waveforms in WaveNet~\citep{Oord2016WaveNetAG}.
-Later,~\citep{Bai2018AnEE} simplifies the WaveNet architecture to the so-called temporal convolutional networks for sequence modeling.
-Fig.~\ref{fig:related} (c) shows the typical TCN architecture, which consists of a stack of causal convolutional layers with exponentially enlarged dilation factors.
+DCS was first proposed for generating raw audio waveforms in WaveNet~\citep{Oord2016WaveNetAG}.
+Later,~\citep{Bai2018AnEE} simplifies the WaveNet architecture to the so-called temporal convolutional networks (see Fig.~\ref{fig:related} (c)).
+TCN consists of a stack of causal convolutional layers with exponentially enlarged dilation factors, which can achieve a large receptive field with just a few convolutional layers.
 Over the years, TCN has been widely used in all kinds of time series forecasting problems and achieve promising results~\citep{Wu2019GraphWF,Sen2019ThinkGA}.
+Moreover, convolutional filters can work seamlessly with graph neural networks (GNNs) to solve various spatial-temporal TSF problems.

 With \emph{causal convolutions} in the TCN architecture, an output $i$ is convolved only with the $i^{th}$ and earlier elements in the previous layer.
 While causality should be kept in forecasting tasks, the potential ``future information leakage" problem exists only when the output and the input have temporal overlaps.
-In other words, causal convolutions should be applied only in IMS-based forecasting wherein the previous output serves as the input for future prediction.
-When the predictions are completely based on the known inputs in the look-back window (e.g., DMS-based forecasting), there is no need to use causal convolutions.
-We can safely apply \textit{normal convolutions} that uses all the historical information in the look-back window for prediction.
+In other words, causal convolutions should be applied only in autoregressive forecasting, wherein the previous output serves as the input for future prediction.
+When the predictions are completely based on the known inputs in the look-back window, there is no need to use causal convolutions.
+We can safely apply \textit{normal convolutions} on the look-back window for forecasting.

-A simple causal convolution is only able to look-back at a timing window with size linear in the depth of the network.
-To alleviate this problem, TCN uses \textit{dilated convolutions} to achieve a large receptive field with fewer convolutional layers.
-However, a single convolutional filter is shared across each layer in TCN, restricting the extraction of temporal dynamics from the data/feature in the previous layer.

-In view of the satisfactory performance of TCN in many DMS forecasting tasks despite the above limitations, we propose a novel downsample-convolve-interact architecture \textit{SCINet} that takes the unique properties of time series into consideration to achieve better prediction accuracy, as detailed in the following section.